msabrishami/isc-website-mjhp/markdowns/f1-visa.md

 If you would like to apply for this program you need to first reach out to your Designated School Official (DSO) for their guidance on eligibility and the application process.

 Please note that immigration policies and regulations can change, and it is important to stay informed about any updates or changes.
-For more details, please contact your school’s international office, and visit [USCIS page](https://www.uscis.gov/newsroom/alerts/uscis-issues-clarifying-guidance-for-individuals-authorized-to-work-under-special-student-relief) for more detailed information.
+For more details, please contact your school’s international office, and visit <a href="https://www.uscis.gov/newsroom/alerts/uscis-issues-clarifying-guidance-for-individuals-authorized-to-work-under-special-student-relief">USCIS page</a> for more detailed information.

 # CPT